devfrankkim/code_treasure/HTMLCSS/CSS/displayflex.md

 ### if flex, it's not blocks any more

 justify-content
-align-content - Aligns the container of the flex box. align-item - Aligns the item inside the container.
+align-content - Aligns the container of the flex box. (with space organized!!!!) align-item - Aligns the item inside the container.

 - flex-start: Items align to the left side of the container.